Girl U Want: Personnel

+Charts

 Alternate versions and covers

 In 1981, Devo recorded an instrumental easy listening version of the song for a fan club distributed cassette tape.
 This version was popular enough to be performed live, with vocals, on the 1982 tour.
+In 1992, Soundgarden recorded a cover of the song.
 In 1995, a reunited Devo, joined by Bulimia Banquet vocalist Jula Bell, recorded a slowed-down version for the action comedy film Tank Girl.
 The version with Bell and Devo singing is heard in the film's opening sequence, but the version on the soundtrack album is Devo without Bell.
 That same year, "Girl U Want" played during the ending credits of the parody film Dr. Jekyll and Ms. Hyde.
 Another re-recording of "Girl U Want" was used for the music videogame Rock Band.
 In 2006, Devo re-recorded the song once again for Radio Disney's Devo 2.0 project, the track appearing as "Boy U Want", featuring 13-year-old Nicole Stoehr singing altered lyrics over the familiar backing tracks by Devo.
 Freelance Whales recorded a slow ballad version of "Girl U Want" in 2011 as the B-side of the rare vinyl-exclusive Split 7" EP in collaboration with Foals.